Tariq-Mehmood-Malik/Ansible-Handbook/README.md

 ## Creating ansible user on Controller

-First, we create the `ansible` user and provide it sudo privileges with the following commands(which we will use to perform all task on host systems you can use your own user for it and can skip this step):
+First, we create the `ansible` user and provide it sudo privileges with the following commands(we will use this user to perform all task on host systems you can use your own user for it and can skip this step):

    **Creating user ansible:**
    ```bash